whitneyburton/portfolios/students/1602/christopher-soden/20160311-christopher-soden-m1.markdown

 ### Being a Community Member

+### Feedback to me

 Thomas Pickett: "Chris is extremely curious about how things work in ruby.
 We could shake up the dynamics of the group by alternating driver/navigator positions.
 Chris could work on his mechanical skills to navigate his computer better."

-Sal Espinosa "Chris did a great job taking control and driving the project.
+Sal Espinosa: "Chris did a great job taking control and driving the project.
 He was able to keep things moving and actually implement code while both Thom and I lobbed ideas at him.
 It's hard with shorter projects, but I think as a group we could've been better at sharing that responsibility and giving Chris some time to pitch ideas and some relief from the nitty gritty of making things work."

+Kris Foss: "I didn't have a lot of time working with Chris but the time I have had, I've been really impressed.
+Chris's background in computer science really shines through his logical programming.
+He isn't arrogant, despite how advanced is knowledge is.
+He's good at explaining concepts and always willing to step in and help.
+He has a real eagerness and passion for programming and I can't wait to see what he creates.
+He's also kind and approachable and he would make a great partner for any project."

+Feedback From Me

 ### Playing a Part

 Everytime I saw a classmate struggling with a problem I worked to help them.
+One example: the day before the lesson on binary I overheard Patrick Hardy say that he was very confused by it.
+I explained what I knew to him with a diagram.
+He later asked me for the diagram and used it to help his partner in lesson.
+I used the same explanation with my partner for the lesson - Jeneve Parrish - and she said it made the subject very clear.

 I did reasearch on the Atom text editor and posted information on it in Slack.
 I showed other classmates some shortcuts for programming and debugging with Ruby.

 I went to the LGBT dinner and worked to make connections with people.